syncfusion-content/typescript-docs/TypeScript/PdfViewer/getting-started.md

 # Getting Started

-This section explains briefly about how to integrate a PDF viewer control in your Typescript web application.
+This section explains briefly about how to integrate a PDF viewer control in your TypeScript web application.

 For common steps to create a project in typescript, you can refer [here](https://help.syncfusion.com/js/typescript).